Egly-Ouriet

 Francis Egly is the fourth generation in the family business.
 Egly-Ouriet grand cru vineyards are located in Ambonnay, Verzenay and Bouzy; its premier cru Pinot Meunier vineyards are in Vrigny.
 Grand cru vineyards are planted to 70 percent Pinot Noir and 30 percent Chardonnay.
 The domaine chooses 3-4 years of barrel aging of the wine, far longer than most Champagne producers.

+By 2023, Grower Champagne was among the top Grower Champagne producers to gain significant champagne market share.
+It was described by Eater as "the wine-geekiest grower Champagne of all".
+In 2024, it started distribution in Singapore Airlines' business class.